 Excel skills wannabe accountants need to know

 Excel is an incredibly powerful tool for accountants, and it is a key skill that any budding accountant should try to become familiar with.
-If you’re a newly qualified accountant, an accountancy student or are a business owner who wants a better handle on their finances, here are some of our top Excel tips for accounting and finance professionals.
+If you’re a newly qualified accountant, an accountancy student or are a business owner who wants a better handle on their finances, here are some of our top Excel tips from the team at Alexander and Co.